it-efarm/fullstack-engineering-challenge/README.md

 **Ignore this until you have solved Part 1.**

-Intersperse sponsored stories every 3 stories, using the `withAds` function from `src/frontend/advertisement.ts`.
+Intersperse sponsored stories every 3 stories.

+Apparently, someone already implemented a function for this in `src/frontend/advertisement.ts`, but you may have to fix one or two things.

-It should look like:
+The final order should look like:

 ```
 story